Having to do a vacuum leak repair, is more common than you would think.

 Hoses And Fittings ( The Most Common Causes )

 Before removing any hoses, always label them along with their respective connectors or fittings.
 That way you will reinstall repaired or new hoses, to their corresponding fittings.
-If a hose is rotten or hardened, it needs to be replaced.
+If a hose is rotten or hardened, it needs to be replaced, to finish the vacuum leak repair.

-The hose may chaff or rub against other components, or pull loose, as a result of engine vibration.
-Use the correct type of replacement hose (PVC) or vacuum hose; capable of withstanding fuel vapors and vacuum (without collapsing).
+The hose may chaff or rub against other parts, or pull loose, as a result of engine vibration.
+Use the correct type of replacement hose (PVC) or vacuum hose, capable of handling fuel vapors and vacuum (without collapsing).
 Also, be sure the replacement hose, is the same diameter and length as the original.

 Carburetor Or Throttle Body Base Gasket